Shub1427/Shub1427.github.io/pages/gfx-hal-initials/physical-logical-devices.md

-I won't comment too much on `MemoryType`s, as details on `DEVICE_LOCAL` or `CPU_VISIBLE` MemoryTypes is unknown to me as well at this point in time.
+I won't comment too much on `MemoryType`s, as details on `DEVICE_LOCAL` or `CPU_VISIBLE` MemoryTypes is unknown to me as well at this point.

 > **Direct Quote from gfx-hal examples**
 >